top of page

 I guess my lips need plumping and the cracks need ironing out

-Should I point my chin up high?
+Should I tilt my head coquettishly or point my chin up high?

-Should I thrust my hips forward?
+Should I thrust my hips forward, should I heave a sultry sigh?

 Should I stand slightly at an angle?
+Should I elongate my neck?

-I’m just going to accept
+No, I can’t be bothered, I’m just going to accept

 No-one’s ever paid me just to get out of my bed!